ArtooTrills/Bounty-Geek-News/README.md

 Source: wikipedia

 It has everything from high quality tech articles, entrepreneurial stories, job postings and some cool indie developer project show-offs.
 It is similar to Reddit where you can upvote or downvote the contents of any link, comments and accordingly it will rise in popularity.
 Sadly it misses one key feature - "Search".
-If you miss a certain article some day then it is very rare that you will find it in first home page again
+If you miss a certain article some day then it is very rare that you will find it in the home page again.

 ### Search HN
 Build a simple search/filter feature for Hacker News.
 Use the [Official API](https://github.com/HackerNews/API) and allow to quickly filter by time or popularity